Last Updated on August 4, 2024 by Soumya

 Kucuksu Pavilion

 Located off the beaten path in Istanbul, Kucuksu Pavilion is usually empty except for a few souls interested in Ottoman history and architecture.
-With its pristine beauty and the sparkling background of the Bosphorus, Kucuksu makes an amazing photo spot in Istanbul.

-Istanbul beautiful places – Markets & Neighborhoods
+Beautiful Places in Istanbul III – Markets & Neighborhoods

 Balat & Fener